trustedproject/trustedproject.gitbhub.io/index.md

 - Curiosity - One has to have the desire to ask why or why not.
 Knowledge doesn't start from teaching oneself but questioning what is being taught.
 - Passion - One has to have the drive to manuever hardships and still find joy in what he is doing.
-- Challenging - One has to have a mindset of challenging the status quo.
+- Challenging - One has to have a mindset of challenging the status quo to promote continuous improvement.
 - Relentless - One has to have the character to push through what needs to be done.
 - Audacity - One has to have the commitment to never settle for less.
 - Simple - One has to have the foundation to simplify the thought.